Reduce Your Debt. Make one monthly payment, freeze interest, stop creditor calls

 - The total amount you owe

 Through a free consultation with a licensed insolvency trustee at Krieger & Company, we will perform a complete assessment of your financial situation to reach the right offer for both you and your creditors and ensure you know everything about consumer proposals.

 How does a consumer proposal affect my credit?

-Credit reporting agencies will note your consumer proposal as an R7 on your credit report for three years after it has been completed.
-An R7 rating means that you have made payments through an arrangement with your creditors.
-Any settlement of your debt other than paying it in full will result in this R7 rating.
+Credit reporting agencies will note your consumer proposal as an R7 on your credit report for three years after it has been completed, or a maximum of six years from when you filed.
+An R7 rating means that you are making payments through an arrangement with your creditors.
+Any type of settlement of your debt, other than paying it in full by its due date, will result in this R7 rating.

-The R7 rating is one of many factors which make up your credit score.
+The R7 rating is only one of many factors which make up your credit score.
 This rating doesn’t mean that you can not get credit.
 At Krieger & Company, we will help you to obtain and rebuild your credit and to minimize the impacts of this R7 rating attached to your older debt.
+You can have good credit while under a consumer proposal.

 Do I qualify for a consumer proposal?

 Some of these may describe you?

 - I have stable income, but not enough to make a dent in my debts and interest.

 - We have assets that we don’t want to let lose.

 - I want to stop interest from accumulating so I can pay down by debt.

 - We can pay our debts, but just need more time.

 - All my money is tied up in my home.

 Will I lose my assets in a consumer proposal?

 You get to keep all of your assets when filing a consumer proposal.
 You keep your house, car, investments, jewellery, and retirement savings.
 Of course, an exception would be if you have a term of your proposal where you are selling a major asset.

 What does a consumer proposal cost?